neoforged/.github/primers/26.1/index.md

     - `BLOCK_LIGHT_TINT` - The default tint for the block light.
     - `NIGHT_VISION_COLOR` - The default color when in night vision.
     - `TURTLE_EGG_HATCH_CHANCE` - The chance of a turtle egg hatching on a random tick.
+- `net.minecraft.world.level.gamerules.GameRule#getIdentifierWithFallback` - Gets the identifier of the game rule, or else the unregistered identifier.
+- `net.minecraft.world.level.levelgen.feature.AbstractHugeMushroomFeature#MIN_MUSHROOM_HEIGHT` - The minimum mushroom height.
 - `net.minecraft.world.level.levelgen.feature.configurations.BlockBlobConfiguration` - The configuration for the block blob feature.
+- `net.minecraft.world.level.levelgen.feature.trunkplacers.TrunkPlacer#getBaseHeight` - Returns the minimum height of the trunk.
 - `net.minecraft.world.level.levelgen.feature.stateproviders.RuleBasedBlockStateProvider#ifTrueThenProvide` - If the predicate is true, provide the given block.
 - `net.minecraft.world.level.material`
     - `FluidState#isFull` - If the fluid amount is eight.
     - `LavaFluid#LIGHT_EMISSION` - The amount of light the lava fluid emits.
+- `net.minecraft.world.level.pathfinder.PathType#BIG_MOBS_CLOSE_TO_DANGER` - A path malus for mobs with an entity width greater than a block.
 - `net.minecraft.world.level.storage.loot.functions`
     - `EnchantRandomlyFunction$Builder#withOptions` - Specifies the enchantments that can be used to randomly enchant this item.
     - `SetRandomDyesFunction` - An item function that applies a random dye (if the item is in the `dyeable` tag) to the `DYED_COLOR` component from the provided list.